 Each athlete should be able to leave the workshop with a number of strategies and ideas they can put into practice immediately to develop their sporting performance.
 A blog by Amy Barr (AKA The Running Scientist) describes a workshop she attended at Fulham Running Club.
 A further blog by Hannah Troop at London Fields Triathlon Club describes what she learnt.

-In 2016 workshops have been run for the following clubs and organisations:
+Workshops have been run for the following clubs and organisations:

 - Chichester Triathlon Club Juniors: Goal Setting.